Skip to content

 End

-When a Table Map is used in the Loop, then the iteration is performed through the columns and addresses the rows by name within the loop.
-I.e. 1st iteration chooses 1st column, 2nd goes to 2nd column and so on.
+When a Table Map is used in a Loop, the iteration is performed through the columns, and the rows are addressed by name within the loop.
+I.e., the first iteration chooses the first column, the second iteration chooses the second column, and so on.

-It is convenient to use a Table Map when you have several columns and many rows so it perfectly fits into the screen.
-For example you may have several alternative configuration sections and want to use them depending on the situation.
-In the example below we have several sites (Testing, QA, Prod) each having own Url, Login etc. So we want to quickly switch between sites when working with test.
+Using a Table Map is convenient when you have several columns and many rows, as it fits well on the screen.
+For example, you may have several alternative configuration sections that you want to use depending on the situation.
+In the example below, we have several sites (Testing, QA, Prod), each with its own URL, Login, etc. This allows us to quickly switch between sites when working with the test.

 Table Config Columns